min4builder/craft/README.md

 #### Mac OS X

-Notice that this should work, but it is untested.
+This should work, but is untested.

 Download and install [GLFW](http://www.glfw.org) and [GLEW](http://glew.sourceforge.net) if you don't already have them.
 You may use